 Martin Surname

 This Martin family is English in origin.
-No concrete proof of their connection to the Old World exists, but some theories indicate that they may have come from the English county of Dorset.
-The same theory indicates that the surname Martin derives from the family's common ancestor: Martin of Tours.Most of the information on this web page in the first several generations is attributed to the research of Seely Foley.
+No concrete proof of their connection to the Old World exists, but some theories indicate that they may have come from the English county of Dorset, or from London.
+A theory indicates that the surname Martin derives from the family's common ancestor: Martin of Tours.Most of the information on this web page in the first several generations is attributed to the research of Seely Foley.
 Seely is a historian living in Maryland who has written a well-documented history of the first three generations of the Martin family.
 Her 20 page history is available by contacting her at seelyfoley@hotmail.com.

 1st Generation: